Boki136/Jobbing/README.md

 <ins>_Footer_</ins>

-The top part of footer has a company logo, the below part has navigation links, copyiright & social links.
+The top part of footer has a company logo, the below part has navigation links, copyright & social links.

 <ins>_Homepage_</ins>

 The hompage is divided into four sections:

 - _Hero Section_: Which consists of background image, search bar & CTA to post a job.
-- _Popular Categoires_: This section offers three popular job categories, allowing the user to search for a specific job type.
+- _Popular Categories_: This section offers three popular job categories, allowing the user to search jobs within selected category.
 - _About Us_: Which consists of background video, about company text & USP's (unique selling points).
 This section servs as a trust builder.
 - _FAQ's_: This section has some of most important asnwered questions, allowing decrease in customer queries.

 <ins>_Contact Us_</ins>

 Contact us page consist of contact form, company contact details & google map showcasing company location.
-After user submits the contact form, it uses Emailjs integration to send a message as an email template.
+After user submits the contact form, it uses EmailJs integration to send a message as an email template.
 Also, the "Message Sent" appears after form submission to inform the user.

 <ins>_Find a Job Page_</ins>